Book

 Yes.
 You will need to carry tire chains in your vehicle from November 1 to April 30 whether or not you actually use them.
 When CalTrans calls for chain restrictions, you will need to adhere to chain requirements.
 See Question 12 for levels of chain control.

-"As defined in Section 605 of the California Vehicle Code (CVC), tire traction devices are designed to improve vehicle traction, braking, and cornering upon snow or ice-covered surfaces."
+As defined in Section 605 of the California Vehicle Code (CVC), tire traction devices are designed to improve vehicle traction, braking, and cornering upon snow or ice-covered surfaces.
+CVC

 Chains are sold at most auto supply shops, hardware stores, and some convenience stores.
-Call the store ahead of time to check the type of chains they carry.
+Call the store ahead of time to check the type of chains and traction devices they carry.
 Stock sells out quickly when snowy conditions exist and a vast majority of stores only sell chains and will not rent.
 Purchase chains before heading to mountain regions!

 9. My car rental company won’t let me put chains on.
 Am I excused?